Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

   );
 };
 ```
+This page has some general information on it for what our calling experiences can currently do.
+Also as we can see it is adding the widget component that we created earlier.

 Once we have made this we will need to add the new view to the root of the app `App.tsx`: